lukecost/CommodityPrices/README.md

 ```

 ## Regression
-The file containing regression on our data can be found [here](https://github.com/lukecost/CommodityPrices/blob/main/part1_regressions.ipynb)
+The file containing regressions on our data can be found [here](https://github.com/lukecost/CommodityPrices/blob/main/part1_regressions.ipynb)

 The goal of using regression on our data is to gain an initial understanding of the degree of correlation between the various independent variable in our dataset and the explanatory variables (returns of commodity futures).